Solid Surface Worktops

 As manufacturing develops it’s often the case that two products are available on the market which sound the same but in reality, differ in many ways.
 Solid surface worktops and quartz worktops are two such products.

 Whilst both are engineered kitchen worktops, they are manufactured to perform differently.
-Let’s take a look at how solid surface worktops and quartz worktops compare so you can identify which is best for your kitchen.
+Let’s take a look at how solid worktops and quartz worktops compare so you can identify which is best for your kitchen.

 What is a solid surface worktop?

 A solid surface worktop is an engineered worktop made with around 66% powdered natural stone or other type of mineral.
-For most solid worktop brands, the largest mineral component is usually marble.
+For most solid surface worktop brands, the largest mineral component is usually marble.
 The crushed minerals are mixed with resins to produce a hard surface that’s easy to colour with pigments.

 Solid surface worktops were first produced in 1967 by Corian.
 They come in a wide range of colours and styles making them well-suited to the home.
-Solid surface worktops are easy to shape and used to make all sorts of different types of worktops and surfaces for use in the home, including: kitchen countertops, splashbacks and sinks.
+Solid worktops are easy to shape and used to make all sorts of different types of worktops and surfaces for use in the home, including: kitchen countertops, splashbacks and sinks.

 Browse our huge range of premium granite and quartz worktops at surprisingly affordable prices today.
 With our fast and efficient, tailored end to end service you can have your bespoke quartz or granite worktop installed within 5 days.